CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 (This section still is under development in version 0.21)

-In the System section the various functions are called by pressing ENTER.
-Some functions will run then automatically, other functions will call additional menues.
-It is common to all functions that they will return to the first page of the system settings, where no function is called befor not having selected by the DATA encoder.
+In the System section the various functions are called up by pressing ENTER.
+Some functions are then executed automatically, other functions will call up additional menues.
+It is common to all functions that they will return to the first page of the system settings, where no function is called up until it has been selected with the DATA encoder.

 Adjust Potis